-I have been using my Furls crochet hooks for 1.5 years and still LOVE them!
+I have been using my Furls crochet hooks for 2 years and still LOVE them!
 They are helped my carpal tunnel so much and allow me to keep crocheting orders when it is acting up.
+I have no more wrist pain or swollen fingers after crocheting.
+If you suffer from any of this, I highly recommend giving Furls hooks a try!

 A little over a month ago I received three crochet hooks from Furls Crochet.
 Up until now, I have only used the thin metal hooks you can buy at most craft stores.
 I have not used anything ergonomic, squishy, or wooden.
 I had been wanting to try something new for awhile, so I reached out to Furls and they generously sent me a few hooks to try in exchange for my honest review!
 I used them for awhile before sitting down to write this post, so I could give you a genuine opinion of them.
 These thoughts are my own and not persuaded by Furls Crochet or anyone else.
 I truly want to help you decide if these hooks might be a good fit for you!